Gendered violence

 If someone sees or experiences harassment or discrimination early in their career, they may think it is ‘normal’.
 This belief may be confirmed if no one else comments or calls it out.

 Sexual behaviour directed at young employees may be a child-based sexual offence.
 Children often see grooming behaviours as friendship and may not identify the risks.
-Employers who have employees under the age of 18 must:

-If an employer suspects an employee under 18 is the target of sexual behaviour, they should consider whether to contact Child Protection or Victoria Police.
+If an employer suspects an employee under 18 is the target of sexual behaviour, they should consider whether they need to contact Child Protection or Victoria Police.
 Employers or employees may also have mandatory reporting obligations.

 Find out more about mandatory reporting at the Department of Families, Fairness and Housing.